HFHLogo

 • Are you serious about building & maintaining a strong hiker's body?

-• Have you set yourself a goal, and are working toward it?
+• Have you set yourself a physical goal such as hiking more miles each hike, and are working toward it?

 The pay off from this challenge